2021 Year End Review

 Notable Products

-3. BeeCause Shoe Charms For my birthday, a friend gave me some London-themed shoe charms.
-I put them on my shoes before the Roosevelt Island DC Parkrun – my first race in a long time – for added inspiration.
+3. BeeCause Shoe Charms.
+For my birthday, a friend gave me some London-themed shoe charms.
+I put them on my shoes before the Roosevelt Island DC Parkrun for added inspiration.
 Price: $5.

-2. Garmin Quick Release 20 MM Band The clasp on my Garmin 645 Music tore this year, and I bought a replacement on Amazon.
-There are three pieces in the package if someone wants a longer or shorter band.
-Switching out the band was so simple that I realized I could have been changing my bands all along!
+2. Garmin Quick Release 20 MM Band.
+The clasp on my Garmin 645 Music tore this week and I bought a replacement band on Amazon.
+(I figured shipping would be quicker.)
+Switching out the band was simple – I hadn’t noticed the small pin on the band that snaps it out of place.
+I could have been changing my bands all along!
+There are three pieces in the package in case someone wants a longer or shorter band.
 Price: $29.99.

 Nutrition